spl0k/supysonic/docs/setup/configuration.rst

    ; Space separated list of prefixes that should be ignored on index endpoints ; Default: El La Le Las Les Los The index_ignored_prefixes = El La Le Las Les Los The

+   ; Space separated list of the scrobblers to load.
+Default: LastFM and ListenBrainz ;scrobblers = lastfm listenbrainz

 .. _conf-daemon: